fractalfox01/Sudoku-Solver/README.md

 Uses iterative backtracking.
 Originaly as recursive but the stack blows with harder puzzles.
-If using code on a unix/linux based machine then slight modification to the code is needed. in the get_puzzle function the 11 in the read() function should be a 10. simple For some reason this 1 off between systems.
+If using code on a unix/linux based machine then slight modification to the code is needed. in the get_puzzle function the 11 in the read() function should be a 10. simple but for some reason it's 1 off between systems.

 ## Using this program:
 <pre>$> gcc -g main.c -o sudoku_solver